Posts

 Parallel Garbage Collector

-Parallel GC (or throughput collector) is the default GC implementation suitable for multiprocessor environments.
+Parallel GC or throughput collector is the default GC implementation suitable for multiprocessor environments.
 It also freezes all threads for garbage collection.
 But unlike Serial GC, it uses multiple threads to speed up the process.
 The developer can set the maximum thread number.
 For example, the following command

 java -XX:+UseParallelGC -XX:ParallelGCThreads=10 -jar yourApp.java

 will enable the Parallel GC with ten threads.
 But in a real-world scenario, the number of threads is calculated based on the processor number.
 Parallel GC uses multiple threads to sweep the young generation, but does with one thread when removing objects from the old generation.
-In newer Java versions, you can also enable Parallel Old GC (-XX:+UseParallelOldGC) that utilizes multiple threads both for the young and old generations.

-In addition, starting with Parallel GC, it is possible to target the pause time (-XX:MaxGCPauseMillis) to maintain optimal throughput.
+Starting with Parallel GC, it is possible to target the pause time (-XX:MaxGCPauseMillis) to maintain optimal throughput.
 Be careful not to set the value too small, though, or else the JVM will use a smaller heap to perform rapid garbage collection leading to the increased number of pauses.
 Another flag, -XX:GCTimePercentage, enables the developers to set the time the application spends on garbage collection.

 Concurrent Mark Sweep Garbage Collector